chechu/consensys-academy-final-project/README.md

 5. Login as the seller of the purcased item, and go to your Profile (link in the top right corner).
 From that you will be able to withdraw your funds.

 ![Withdraw](/doc/images/withdraw.png)

+## Integrations

+* Uport - Login and management of transactions
+* Oraclize - Only in Rinkeby, to get the exchange ratio ETH-USD
+* ENS - Only in Rinkeby, to use ENS names instead of ETH address